Updated Feb 2023

 Many of us have grown up hearing that it’s so important not to fail.

 And yet, failure is how we learn, isn’t it?
-Failure, making mistakes, is how we gro – both as a species and as individuals.
+Failure – making mistakes – is how we grow – both as a species and as individuals.
 We need to make mistakes.
-Children need to make mistakes.
+Children need to make mistakes, and as adults, we still need to make mistakes to figure out what works and what doesn’t.

 So it’s paramount to shift the idea from “failure” to “stepping stone to what I want”.

-After I finished 4 grueling years, studying for my bachelor’s degree while working and raising 2 children, I burned out.
+After I finished 4 grueling years studying for my bachelor’s degree while working and raising 2 children, I burned out.
 I developed a serious sleeping disorder, which triggered a severe depression.
-I couldn’t get out of bed in the morning anymore, let alone go to the job that I’d worked so hard to get.
+I couldn’t get out of bed in the mornings anymore, let alone go to the job that I’d worked so hard to get.

 I got fired.